NtandoBadla/NtandoBadla/README.md

 ### 🚀 About Me

 I'm a software developer who enjoys turning ideas into working, real-world systems.
-I take a measured, thoughtful approach to problem-solving and am currently focused on building impactful software for startups, students, and local businesses across web, mobile, and backend development.
+I take a measured, thoughtful approach to problem-solving and am currently focused on building impactful software for businesses, schools, and public sector organizations through web, mobile, and backend development.

 - 🎓 ICT: Application Development graduate, Walter Sisulu University
-- 💻 Passionate about building digital solutions that make life easier and more connected
+- 💻 Passionate about building digital solutions that solve real-world problems
-- 🧠 A quiet thinker and problem-solver — I take my time, but I always deliver
+- 🚆 Building smart transportation solutions for public transit systems
+- 🖥️ Experienced in IT support, technical troubleshooting, and system administration
+- 🏫 Developing educational management systems for schools and institutions
 - 📚 Constantly learning and growing in modern web, mobile, and backend technologies
 - 🌱 Currently focused on: full-stack web development, mobile apps with .NET MAUI, and API-driven system design